joefrance/new-mac-setup/README.md

 # new-mac-setup
 When one gets a new Mac, what must/should one install?

+- General
+  - Kindle
+  - MS Office and/or Keynotes, etc.
   - Google Chrome
 - Communications
   - Activate Messages WITH phone support
   - Slack
   -  Microsoft Teams
-- General
-  - MS Office and/or Keynotes, etc.
 - Development
   - VS Code
   - Docker Desktop